Acknowledgement of Country

 We come together today to learn, to share and to journey together.

-Clark Webb from Bularri Muurlay Nyanggan (which translates to ‘Two path strong’) Aboriginal Corporation teaches our Indigenous students the language of the Gumbaynggirr people as well as traditional dance and songs on a weekly basis.
+Manduway Dutton from Bularri Muurlay Nyanggan (which translates to ‘Two path strong’) Aboriginal Corporation teaches our Indigenous students the language of the Gumbaynggirr people as well as traditional dance and songs on a weekly basis.
 All students at MHOC participate in one immersion day each year, “Gumbaynggirr Day”, where they learn about Gumbaynggirr language and culture.
-Clark Webb is a local Gumbaynggirr man and his purpose is to promote a strong culture and a strong education for all our Aboriginal students and to keep our language alive through the teaching of our children.
+Manduway is a Gumbaynggirr man and his purpose is to promote a strong culture and a strong education for all our Aboriginal students and to keep our language alive through the teaching of our children.
 Language gives our students a sense of pride and belonging.

 Indigenous students on a weekly basis learn the Aboriginal culture, traditions and history of Indigenous people.
 Students have been involved in many projects around the school including our yarning circle, story poles, bushtucker garden and artworks.